-When unable to report to a clinical assignment, students must personally notify their clinical site by telephone, as well as the clinical coordinator/faculty by email.
+When unable to report to a clinical assignment, students must personally notify their clinical site by phone and the clinical coordinator/faculty by email.
 Notification must be made to all parties no later than a half hour before their clinical shift is to begin.